Everything can be done with budget

 12. Newspaper Window Cleaner

-Spray windows with vinegar and wipe with old newspaper.
-The paper acts as a polish, leaving glass crystal clear and streak-free.
+Spray windows with diluted vinegar and wipe using old newspaper.

 11. Lemon Microwave Steam Cleaner

-Place a bowl of water with lemon slices in the microwave and run for 5 minutes.
-The steam loosens grease, and the lemon leaves a fresh scent.
+Place a bowl of water with lemon slices in the microwave and heat for about 5 minutes.

 10. Baking Soda and Vinegar Drain Cleaner

-Pour baking soda followed by vinegar down sinks or shower drains.
-Let bubble for a few minutes, then rinse with hot water to clear odors and minor clogs.
+Pour baking soda into the drain, followed by vinegar.
+Let it fizz for several minutes, then rinse with hot water.

 9. Olive Oil Furniture Polish